-Share Project is a step to enable Git configuration for you new Katalon Studio project.
+Share Project is a step to enable Git configuration for your new Katalon Studio project.

-Folder .git and file .gitignore will be created within the Katalon project.
+Folder .git and file .gitignore are created within the Katalon project.

 .gitignoretells Git which files (or patterns) it should ignore.
-By default, .gitignore content will contain these files and patterns:
+By default, .gitignore contains these files and patterns:

 /bin /Libs .settings .classpath /.svn

-The Commit option allows users to view all current changes and decide which changes to be stored in local branch.
-Refer to https://git-scm.com/docs/git-commit for detailed Git documentation regarding Commit command.
+The Commit option allows users to view all current changes and decide which changes are stored in the local branch.
+For more information on the commit command, refer to this Git document: Commit.

-The Git Staging tab will be display for configuration.
-Where:
+The Git Staging tab is displayed for configuration.

 Field Description Unstaged Changes Changes which have been made.
 Staged Changes Selected changes from Unstaged Changes.
-These changes will be committed.
+These changes are committed.

 From the Unstaged Changes list, select the changes to be committed, then right-click on them and select Add To Index.
-Selected changes will be added to the Staged Changes list.
+Selected changes are added to the Staged Changes list.

 Field Description Source

-Select either remote or local branch which will be your source branch.
+Select either remote or local branch, which is your source branch.

 Branch name The name to be used for the new branch.
 Checkout new branch Option to let Katalon Studio checkout that branch after created.

-The Checkout Branch option allow you to switch from one branch to another.
+The Checkout Branch option allows you to switch from one branch to another.

-The Select Source dialog will be displayed.
-Select the local branch you want to check out to be current branch.
-The branch with √ icon is your current local branch.
+The Select Source dialog displays.
+Select the local branch you want to check out to be the current branch.
+The branch with an √ icon is your current local branch.

-Click OK to finish checking out to new local branch.
+Click OK to finish checking out to the new local branch.

-On this dialog, both local and remote branches are displayed.
-Select a branch to be deleted then click OK.
+In this dialog, both local and remote branches are displayed.
+Select a branch to be deleted, then click OK.

-Retrieve all information about changes occurred in remote branches.
-Refer to https://git-scm.com/docs/git-fetch for detailed Git documentation regarding Fetch command
+Retrieve all information about changes that have occurred in remote branches.
+For more information on the fetch command, refer to the Git documentation: Git Fetch.

-Details regarding all the branches and tags you've just fetched will be displayed.
+Details regarding all the branches and tags you've just fetched are displayed.

 Incorporate changes from a remote repository into the current branch.
-Refer to https://git-scm.com/docs/git-pull for detailed Git documentation regarding Pull command
+For more information on the pull command, refer to the Git documentation: Git Pull.

 In the Pull dialog, select the remote branch to be pulled into your local branch.
 Click Finish.

-The Pull Result dialog will be displayed with all data about pulling request taken on the selected branch.
+The Pull Result dialog displays all data about pulling requests on the selected branch.

 Before doing any push, you have to commit your changes first.